2024–2026 United Kingdom farmers' protests: December

 On 9 December, about 40 tractors circled around the centre of Melton Mowbray to protest against the government's "family farm tax".

-The dispute was taken to central London again on 11 December, as hundreds of tractors were driven into Whitehall.
+On 11 December, hundreds of tractors were driven into Whitehall for a rally organised by Save British Farming, with the support of Fairness for Farmers and other farming groups.
 Farmers from all over the UK congregated in central London under the banner "RIP British Farming".
 Also on 11 December, Farmers disrupted national trunk roads, as around 75 tractors from Essex and Suffolk took part in a go-slow on the A14 near the port of Felixstowe whilst about 20 tractors did the same thing on the A5 near the Daventry International Rail Freight Terminal in Northamptonshire.
 On the same day, crowds gathered in Yorkshire to watch more than 100 tractors process from Murton and through the city of York, passing landmarks such as York Minster and Clifford's Tower.